Frequently Requested Statistics on Immigrants and Immigration in the United States

 What is the gender composition of the U.S. immigrant population?

-In 2015, approximately 51 percent of immigrants were female.
-The share has fluctuated slightly during the past three decades; women accounted for 53 percent of immigrants in 1980, 51 percent in 1990, and 50 percent in 2000.
+In 2016, approximately 52 percent of immigrants were female.
+The share has fluctuated slightly over the past three decades; women accounted for 53 percent of immigrants in 1980, 51 percent in 1990, and 50 percent in 2000.

-In 2015, fewer than 1 percent of immigrants were under age 5 (compared to 7 percent for the native born), approximately 5 percent were ages 5 to 17 (compared to 19 percent), 80 percent were ages 18 to 64 (compared to 60 percent), and 15 percent were ages 65 and older (the same as the U.S. born).
+In 2016, fewer than 1 percent of immigrants were under age 5 (compared to 7 percent for the native born), approximately 5 percent were ages 5 to 17 (versus 19 percent), 79 percent were ages 18 to 64 (compared to 59 percent), and 15 percent were ages 65 and older (the same as the U.S. born).

-- View the Age-Sex Pyramids of U.S. Immigrant and Native-Born Populations, 1970-Present tool as well as for the nine largest immigrant-origin groups (with at least 1 million immigrants) in 2015.
+- View interactive tools for the Age-Sex Pyramids of U.S. Immigrant and Native-Born Populations, 1970-Present as well as for the nine largest immigrant-origin groups in 2016.

 How many immigrants have entered the United States since 2010?